 The DAC funds a number of musical ensembles directly and indirectly, through the NAC.
-In May 2016, the SABC committed itself to playing 90% local music across the 18 radio stations.
-This followed extensive engagements with some music representatives.

 Moshito Music Conference and Exhibition

 The DAC hosts the annual Moshito Conference and Exhibition, a key music event on the African continent that promotes collaboration among interested parties from both the private and public sectors.